 Objects storage consumes billing units based on the stored data amounts.
 The billing units are consumed until the data is removed.

-Floating IPs are billed if they are allocated to the project or assigned to a virtual machine.
-Any extra routers you create, and connect to the external network, will also billed for one floating IP.
-The default router you get with the project does not consume billing units.
+Floating IPs are billed if they are allocated to a project or assigned to a virtual machine.
+Any extra routers you create and connect to the external network will also billed for one floating IP.
+The default router included in the project does not consume billing units.

-Each cPouta and ePouta project have a cloud computing quota that limits the use of simultaneous cloud resources.
-There is a default cPouta project quota which is quite small, but users can apply for extensions through the resource allocation process of CSC.
+Each cPouta and ePouta project has a cloud computing quota that limits the use of simultaneous cloud resources.
+There is a default cPouta project quota which is quite small, but users can apply for extensions by sending email to ServiceDesk.

 Default size of the cPouta project quota.

-With the default resources, a cPouta user could launch 8 standard.tiny instances or 2 standard.large instances or 1 hpc-gen1.8core instance.
-The purpose of the quota is to prevent individual users from reserving the entire cluster and thus preventing access for other users.
+With the default resources, a cPouta user could launch eight standard.tiny instances or two standard.large instances or one hpc-gen1.8core instance.
+The purpose of the quota is to prevent individual users from reserving the entire cluster and thus preventing other users from accessing it.

 Storage is also limited by a quota.
 The default quota for new projects is 1 TB.
-Additional allocations can be requested through our resource allocation process.
+Additional allocations can be requested by sending email to ServiceDesk.

-The initial quotas for ePouta projects are agreed on when starting a new project.
+The initial quotas for ePouta projects are agreed upon when starting a new project.

 Please note that having free quota does not guarantee that specific resources are available.

-Specific virtual machine flavors may be full, so you can not provision them even if you have the quota to do so.
+Specific virtual machine flavors may be full, so you cannot provision them even if you have the quota to do so.
 We always strive to have free computing resources in some flavors.
-We will be improving the visibility of what flavors are available in the future.
+We are planning to improve the visibility of which flavors are available in the future.